 It is the policy of the City that the administration of its funds and the investment of those funds shall be handled as its highest public trust.
-Investments shall be made in a manner which will provide the maximum security of principal invested through limitations and diversification while meeting the daily cash flow needs of the City and conforming to all applicable state statutes governing the investment of public funds.
+Investments shall be made in a manner which will provide the maximum security of principal invested through limitations and diversification while meeting the daily cash flow needs of the City and conforming to the Public Funds Investment Act (the "Act") Texas Government Code Chapter 2256.
+It is the intent of the City to be in complete compliance with local law and the Act.